Laboratory Staff

 Prior Laboratory Members

 Jing Wen, MD PhD.
 Dr. Wen received her PhD at the Albert Einstein College of Medicine, working with Dr. Chaim Putterman, studying the role of inflammatory mediators including cytokine, B cells and macrophages in the pathogenesis of neuropsychiatric lupus.
 Dr. Wen first worked with Dr. Cole as a post-doctoral fellow in his laboratory at Albert Einstein College of Medicine, studying the pathophysiology of methotrexate-induced cognitive deficits.
-She returned to continue this project in Dr. Cole’s laboratory after he moved to the Rutgers Cancer Institute of New Jersey.
+She returned to continue this project in Dr. Cole’s laboratory after he moved to the Rutgers Cancer Institute.
 Dr. Wen is currently in the pediatric residency training program at Morristown Medical Center, pursuing her goal of a career in clinical pedriatric oncology.

 Dina Fradkin.
 Ms. Fradkin began working with Dr. Cole as an undergraduate student at Rutgers, contributing to both laboratory and clinical research projects.
 She developed a protocol to explore the concordance between self-reported race/ethnicity and the data recorded in the electronic medical record, leading a team of undergraduate and medical students working on this project.